The challenges for the fish farming and aquaculture industry

 Fish farmers cannot resolve these challenges by applying a single product.
 Therefore, we have conducted science-based research and developed a portfolio of solutions over decades.

 In addition to feed ingredients and tools for analyzing the nutritional value and composition of animal feed, you get various solutions to positively impact animal health and the environment.
-These unique solutions are based on low crude protein, amino acids, probiotics, AMINO services and expert consultancy.
+These unique solutions are based on low crude protein, amino acids, probiotics, feed quality services and expert consultancy.
 They help you improve animal health and well-being, the water quality of your ponds, decrease your carbon footprint, and manage your farm in a sustainable yet profitable way.

 Products, services and knowledge for sustainable aquaculture and fish farming